 How to Utilize the Pomodoro Technique for Efficiency and Productivity

-It most certainly answered my prayers regarding focus, and it provides the drive and discipline that many of us lack starting out in our premedical careers.
+It most certainly answered my prayers regarding maintaining focus, and it provides the drive and discipline that many of us lack.

 Pomodoro History and Purpose

-The Pomodoro Technique was invented in the early 1990’s by Francesco Cirillo.
+The strategy was invented in the early 1990s by Francesco Cirillo.
 He named it Pomodoro after the tomato-shaped timer he used to track his work as a university student.
 Since then, it has gained increasing popularity in various productivity and self-improvement circles.

 Any large task, assignment, or series of tasks can be broken down into short timed intervals—called Pomodoros.
 Each is separated by a short break.
 This takes advantage of the fact that our brains have limited attention spans; the technique uses the short blocks of retention to build a more holistic picture of the task, assignment, series of tasks, or information that you are trying to grasp or learn.